rosawu159/fetch_news_app/README.md

 streamlit run main.py
 ```

+Step1.
+Paste the URL of the article and click "Fetch article".

+Step2.
+Enter huggingface API and click "submit", everytime you paste the new article need to click both "Fetch article" and "submit" button.

-You will need an API key from **HuggingFace**.
+Also, you will need an API key from **HuggingFace**.
 In case don't have one already, follow these steps:
 - Create a [free account](https://huggingface.co/join) or [login](https://huggingface.co/login)
 - Go to **Settings** and then **Access Tokens**
 - Create a new Token (select 'read' role)